Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Abstract

 \section{Abstract}

 Solving and visualizing the potential roots of complex functions is essential in both theoretical and applied domains, yet often computationally intensive.
 We present a hardware-accelerated algorithm for complex function roots density graph plotting by approximating functions with polynomials and solving their roots using single-shift QR iteration.
 By leveraging the Hessenberg structure of companion matrices and optimizing QR decomposition with Givens rotations, we design a pipelined FPGA architecture capable of processing a large amount of polynomials with high throughput.
-Our implementation achieves up to 65× higher energy efficiency than CPU-based approaches, and while it trails modern GPUs in performance due to differences in fabrication technique.
+Our implementation achieves up to 65× higher energy efficiency than CPU-based approaches, and while it trails modern GPUs in performance.
+Compared with state-of-the-art QR decomposition solutions, our design specificly optimize QR decomposition for complex-valued Hessenberg matrices up to size 6x6, exhibiting a moderate throughput of 16.5M QR decompositions per second, while prior works have predominantly focused on 4x4 general matrices.